 COMP AD

-Article 35c ()
+Article 35c (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Procedural rules for imposing fines

 1. Where, in carrying out its duties under this Regulation, the Authority finds that there are serious indications of the possible existence of facts liable to constitute an infringement as referred to in Article 35d(1), the Authority shall request the Commission to investigate the matter.
 (109 Balz, Berès)